mehrdadh/iCalendar/docs/CHROME_STORE_DESCRIPTION.md

 * Event files from conference registrations
 * Exported calendar events from other services
 * Travel itineraries and reservations
-* Any .ics calendar file
+* Any .ics or .vcs calendar file

 Privacy & Security 🔒